promi4s/ocelescope/docs/index.md

 Uploaded plugins will be stored in the `plugins_store` volume and made available for execution.

-### Example Plugins

-Here are some example plugins you can explore and use with Ocelescope:

-* [**pm4py-discovery**](https://github.com/Grkmr/pm4py-discovery) – Integrates process discovery algorithms from the PM4Py library.
-* [**TOTeM**](https://github.com/Grkmr/TOTeM) – Provides temporal object-centric model mining capabilities.

-These plugins can be uploaded via the web interface and will extend Ocelescope with additional analysis features.

 ### Stopping Ocelescope

 To stop the services, run: